aidenbenner/TCPChatServer/README.md

 # ChatServer
-A centralized network chat application that allows text communication acrosslan or the internet.
+A centralized network chat application that allows text communication across lan or the internet.
 Created as a grade 11 CS project.

 # Server